 Any fuel that is to be used in any combustion process first, be checked by its calorific values.
-Cost of fuel is also affected by calorific value of fuel.
-Here you can find the basic information about calorific value and its type.
+The cost of fuel is also affected by the calorific value of the fuel.
+Here you can find the basic information about the calorific value and its type.

-Combustion is defined as sequence of exothermic reactions/operations which at the end gives off heat as energy and by products or combustion products.
+Combustion is defined as a sequence of exothermic reactions/operations which at the end gives off heat as energy and by-products or combustion products.

 e.g. combustion of methane with oxygen gives water and carbon dioxide with energy.

 Calorific Value of the fuel

-Calorific Value (C.V) or Heating Value or Energy Value is defined as the amount of energy liberated by complete combustion of unit quantity of fuel.
+Calorific Value (C.V) or Heating Value or Energy Value is defined as the amount of energy liberated by complete combustion of the unit quantity of fuel.

 - Unit of Calorific Value: Joule per kg (J/kg)

 - Calorific Value is a characteristic of fuel, based on this number, a fuel is selected for a particular application and price is also decided based on CV.